 A neck injury can cause pain in other parts of your body.
 Pain from cervical disc injuries is carried over to the shoulder and shoulder blade area.
-This happens when a neck disc bulges from an injury and compresses the nerve root.
-For example, a pain in our arm can be related to its nerve being pinched by the neck disc (where the root of the nerve emerges from the spinal cord).
+This happens when a neck disc bulges from an injury and compresses the nerve root, for example; a pain in your arm can be related to its nerve being pinched by the neck disc (where the root of the nerve emerges from the spinal cord).

 Describing neck pain

 - A sharp pain in your neck

 - You’re unable to turn your head

 Types of Neck Pain

 Accident or injury – with trauma